py-mine/mcproto/docs/contributing/guides/unit-tests.md

 In other words, don't write tests that check "everything", rather, write multiple smaller tests.

 However, independent tests often require similar preparation steps.
-Since you'll be splitting these tests, to avoid repetition, `pytest` provides [fixtures](https://docs.pytest.org/en/6.2.x/fixture.html) that can be executed before and after each test is run.
-In addition to test fixtures, it also provides support for [parametrization](https://docs.pytest.org/en/6.2.x/example/parametrize.html), which is a way of re-running the same test function with different values.
+Since you'll be splitting these tests, to avoid repetition, `pytest` provides [fixtures][pytest-fixtures] that can be executed before and after each test is run.
+In addition to test fixtures, it also provides support for [parametrization][pytest-parametrization], which is a way of re-running the same test function with different values.
 If there's a failure, pytest will then show us the values that were being used when this failure occurred, making it a much better solution than just manually using them in the test function.

 ### Using parametrization to repeat the same tests with different values